codalab/codalab-worksheets/README.md

 1. Make modifications to the database schema in `tables.py`.

-2. Update COLUMNS in the corresponding ORM objects (e.g., `objects/worksheet.py`).
+2. If necessary, update COLUMNS in the corresponding ORM objects (e.g., `objects/worksheet.py`).

 3. Add a migration: